 Serapis Bey is the Chohan (Master) of the Fourth Ray (white ray) of purity and ascension.

 Each Chohan is an Ascended Master with a mastery on a specific ray.

-Serapis has chosen is to prepare disciples for the ascension.
-This retreat is in the etheric octave, superimposed over the physical Temple of Luxor on the Nile.
+Serapis has chosen to prepare disciples for the ascension through his retreat that is held in the etheric octave, superimposed over the physical Temple of Luxor on the Nile.

 Individuals are admitted to his retreat only after they have successfully passed certain initiations.
 These are given by other members of the ascended hierarchy who act as the sponsors and teachers of unascended initiates.